-When you are challenged at a level you can just handle, stress increases your sense of being alive, focused and full of energy.
-People deliberately put themselves in stressful situations in the course of playing sport, climbing, public speaking and so on.
-It’s when we feel that we have no control, no choices and we judge that the circumstances are beyond our capacity to handle that stress is experienced as negative and ultimately damaging.
+When you are challenged, but are still able to handle the pressure, this can motivate you and engender a sense of being alive and focused.
+Indeed, people often deliberately put themselves in pressured situations through playing sport, climbing, public speaking and so on.
+It’s when we feel that we have no control, no choices and we judge that the circumstances we face are beyond our capacity to handle, that stress is experienced as negative and ultimately damaging.

-- Stress can lead to physical problems, such as vulnerability to infection and conditions such as psoriasis
+Stress can lead to a wide variety of physical health problems, including vulnerability to infection, gastric problems, and skin conditions such as psoriasis

-- Stress can alter our behaviour – we respond to others (anger, irritability, isolation, self harm) in ways which will diminish the personal and professional relationships which enhance our lives
+Stress can also alter our behaviour; generally, for the worse.
+Stressed people are more likely to respond to others in ways (anger, irritability, isolation) which will diminish the personal and professional relationships which ordinarily enhance our lives

 What can you do to reduce your stress level?

-You probably think it’s your own fault that you are stressed because you can’t cope with the high demands of your job.
-But the truth is, many people are suffering from high stress levels because they simply have too much to do and a veterinary career has many challenges.
+You may well think it’s your own fault that you are stressed because you can’t cope with the high demands of your job.
+But the truth is, everyone has a breaking point and many people unfortunately experience high, and/or persistent, stress levels because they simply have too much to do; a veterinary career has many challenges.

 Acknowledge your limits

-One of the best ways to take control is to to get used to saying ‘no’ to those who keep piling the work on top of you, or at least to make sure they have more realistic expectations of you.
-If you don’t, the quality of your work could suffer and you could become so exhausted your health will be affected too.
+One of the best ways to take more control of your life is to get used to saying ‘no’ to people who keep piling the work on top of you.
+It takes some practice to say no politely when you are not used to it, so practice it.
+Ensuring that your managers know you are at, or beyond, your limit is helpful, as they can then be more realistic about what they ask of you.
+If you don’t, say no when you realise that the quality of your work could suffer and you could become so exhausted your health will be affected too.

-After all, saying ‘no’ occasionally is much easier than having to deal with what happens when you say ‘yes’ all the time.
+Remember, saying ‘no’ occasionally is much easier than having to deal with the possible negative consequences of you saying ‘yes’ all the time.

 If you find this difficult to do, an assertiveness course may help.